 In the article Where Does Money Come From? we looked at how money is created by debt in today’s economy and how the system requires that lots of people be in debt all the time.
-That’s the most basic issue, and you could stop right there and figure out that this might not be the best way to create money for an economy, but there are additional problems.
+Going back to our $10 trillion theoretical money supply under a fractional reserve system we’d have this:

+Bonds and what’s called “commercial paper” are examples.
+In this type of investment, the investor buys an agreement (a “security”) from the issuing company or entity.
+The agreement states that the purchase price plus interest/profit will be paid back to the investor by an agreed upon date.
+Basically the investor is lending money at interest to that company or entity.
 To show how this affects the flow of money, let’s look at a very simplified example.
 (To keep it simple, we’ll ignore the interest and just look at what happens to principal.):

 Suppose Mary takes out a $10,000 bank loan and pays the money to Bill for doing a remodel on her house.
 When the bank makes the loan to Mary, it creates $10,000 of new money.
 Now let’s say Bill invests the money by buying a bond or debt security from Company A. Company A spends the money into the economy by paying it out as employee compensation.
 Mary happens to be employed by Company A and is owed a big bonus.
 She’s paid $10,000, which she promptly uses to pay off her loan with the bank.
 The $10,000 has now been uncreated.
 But…Company A still owes Bill $10,000 plus interest/profit.
-Where is that money going to come from?
+Where is the money going to come from?

 The selling of loans by banks is another practice that feeds this phenomenon.
 If you’ve taken a mortgage loan from a bank, you may have received a notice a few months later saying that some other institution had taken over your loan and you would now be sending your payments to a different address.
 What’s happened is that another institution has bought your loan as an investment.
 It is common practice for banks to sell loans this way in what is called the secondary market.

-Going back to our scenario again, let’s suppose Lois wants to invest the $81,000 she has in her account by buying Fred’s loan.
+Now let’s say Lois wants to invest the $81,000 she has in her account by buying Fred’s loan.
 (In real life there are institutions involved—the banks don’t ordinarily sell loans directly to private parties, but the operating principles would be the same.)
 Below is what would happen to the bank’s balance-sheet section: